qixils/minecraft-crowdcontrol/guides/paper_1.20_manual_installation.md

 For extra security, consider enabling a user whitelist using the vanilla `/whitelist` command.
 This prevents unknown players from joining the server and potentially griefing your builds.

+You may also be interested in setting up [GeyserMC](https://geysermc.org/) to allow Bedrock edition users (i.e. console players) to play.